top of page

 Trooper Christopher M. Gadd

-Christopher Gadd was born on September 28, 1996, in Pasco, Washington to David and Gillian Gadd.
-He graduated from Kentlake High School before attending Green River College and Tacoma Community College, earning his Emergency Medical Technicians (EMT) certification.
-Trooper Gadd married his wife Cammryn in 2020.
-The couple welcomed their daughter, Kaelyn, two years later.
+Christopher Gadd was born on September 28, 1996, to David and Gillian Gadd, in Pasco.
+Gadd graduated from Kentlake High School before attending Green River College and Tacoma Community College, earning his Emergency Medical Technicians (EMT) certification.
+Christopher Gadd married his wife Cammryn in 2020.
+The couple welcomed their daughter, Kaelyn, in 2022.

-Trooper Gadd was killed early this morning after being struck by a motorist on southbound Interstate 5 near 136th Street North in Marysville.
-He served two-and-a-half years with the Washington State Patrol.
+Trooper Gadd was killed on March 2, 2024, at the age of 27.
+Trooper Gadd was struck by a motorist on southbound Interstate 5 near 136th Street North in Marysville.
+At the time of his death, Trooper Gadd had served two-and-a-half years with the Washington State Patrol.

-Trooper Gadd, 27, is survived by his wife, Cammryn, daughter Kaelyn, father WSP Trooper David Gadd, mother Gillian, sister, Jacqueline who currently serves as a trooper with the Texas Department of Public Safety, and many other family members, friends and colleagues.
+Trooper Gadd’s wife, Cammryn, resides in Snohomish County with their four-year-old daughter, Kaelyn.
+His parents, father WSP Trooper David Gadd, and mother Gillian, reside in King County.
+His sister, Jacqueline, currently serves as a trooper with the Texas Department of Public Safety, continuing the family’s legacy of service.

 Washington State Patrol